Dinner · American

 Instructions

-- Make the special sauce first: stir together the mayonnaise, white wine vinegar, mustard, onion salt, garlic powder, and paprika in a bowl until smooth, then season with a little salt.
-Cover and chill so the flavors meld and the sauce tastes balanced, not raw.
+- Make the special sauce first: stir together the mayonnaise, white wine vinegar, mustard, onion salt, garlic powder, and paprika in a small bowl, then season with a little salt.
+Chill it while you cook so the flavors meld and it thickens slightly.

-- Season the minced beef with salt and pepper, then divide into 4 equal balls using about 1/3 cup each.
-Place each ball on a square of baking paper and press flat into thin circles about 15cm wide, so they cook fast and develop crispy edges.
+- Season the mince with salt and pepper, then divide into 4 equal balls using about 1/3 cup each.
+Place each ball on a square of baking paper and press flat into thin 15cm circles, since thin patties are what give you those crispy, lacy edges.

-- Heat the olive oil in a large frypan over high heat until shimmering.
-Working in 2 batches so the pan stays hot, cook the patties for 1 to 2 minutes per side until lightly charred and cooked through.
-Set aside and keep warm.
+- Heat the oil in a large frypan over high heat until it shimmers.
+Working in two batches so the pan stays hot, cook the patties for 1 to 2 minutes per side until they are lightly charred and cooked through.
+Move them to a plate and keep warm.

-- Build the first layer: spread sauce on the bottom bun, then add chopped onion, shredded lettuce, a cheese slice, a patty, and pickle slices.
-Add the middle bun, more sauce, onion, lettuce, pickles, and the second patty.
-Spread the lid with a little more sauce, set it on top, and serve right away while everything is hot.
+- Build the first layer: spread special sauce on the bottom bun, then add chopped onion, shredded lettuce, a slice of cheese, a patty, and a few pickle slices.
+Set the middle bun on top and repeat with more sauce, onion, lettuce, pickles, and the second patty.

 Tips from the kitchen

-- Press the patties thin and a little wider than the bun, since they shrink as they cook.
+- Press the patties thin and slightly wider than the bun, since they shrink as they cook.

-- Make the sauce a day ahead; it only gets better as it sits.
+- Make the sauce a few hours ahead; it tastes even better once the flavors settle.

 Make it your own